lunfardo314/lunfardo314.github.io/txdocs/tx.md

 Nested *tuples* may represent a finite hierarchical data structure, a *tree*, which has byte arrays as terminal elements and tuples as interim vertices.

-Proxima transactions are represented as such a tree of tuples.
+Each Proxima transaction is represented as such a tree of tuples.
 Let's say $T$ is such a tree.
 Every element in the tree has unique *path* $(i_0, \dots i_{m-1})$ which uniquely specifies place of that element in the whole structure.
 Empty path $()$ points to the tip of the tree, the top tuple itself.
 Every part of the transaction has its *path*, a unique "address" in the transaction.

 For a tuple $T$, we will denote $T_i$ as it's i-th element.
 In the hierarchical case, element with the path $(i_0, \dots i_{m-1})$ we will denote:
 $$